airr-community/ogrdb/scripts/readme.md

 The script produces the following plots:
 * For each allele used in the the read file, a histogram showing the number of mutated and unmutated sequences
 * Barcharts showing nucleotide usage at locations in the IMGT-aligned sequence: both across the sequence as a whole, and in more detail at the 3' end
-* A barchart showing usage of the alleles of each J-gene, across the whole genotype.
-This can be used to identify a suitable J-gene for haplotyping analysis.
+* A barchart showing usage of the alleles of potential haplotyping genes, across the whole genotype.
+This can be used to identify a suitable gene for haplotyping analysis.
-* For each potential J-gene haplotyping candidate, a plot comparing the usage of the two most frequently used alleles of that gene.
+* For each potential haplotyping candidate (selected by the tool from the usage chart above), a plot comparing the usage of the two most frequently used alleles of that gene.

 The nucleotide usage plots are not produced from IgDiscover output, as aligned V-sequences are not available.